groupdocs-editor-cloud/docs/content/editor/getting-started/quickstart.md

 ## Make an API request from the SDK of your choice

 Use the **Client Id** and **Client Secret** from the API app client you created in step one and replace in the corresponding code.
-Below is an example demonstrating how to get a list of all supported file formats in GroupDocs.Editor Cloud.
+Below is an example demonstrating how to edit docx document using GroupDocs.Editor Cloud.

 {{< alert style="info" >}}
 The GitHub repository for [GroupDocs.Editor Cloud](https://github.com/groupdocs-editor-cloud) has a complete set of examples, demonstrating our API capabilities.